darkreader/darkreader/CONTRIBUTING.md

 - Click the **Load Temporary Add-on** button.
 - Open the `build/debug/firefox/manifest.json` file.

-If you execute `npm run debug:watch` instead of `npm run debug`, it will automatically recompile after making any code changes.
+If you execute `npm run debug:watch` instead of `npm run debug`, it will automatically recompile the extension after making any code changes.

 ## Rules and recommendations